Xunnamius/next-test-api-route-handler/CONTRIBUTING.md

     commit it; any problems will abort the commit attempt
 6. Push your commits to your fork and, when you're ready, [_fearlessly_ submit your PR][15]!
 Your changes will be tested in our CI pipeline
-7. Pat your self on the back!
+7. Pat yourself on the back!
 Your hard work is well on its way to being reviewed and, if everything looks good, merged and released 🚀

 Additionally, there are a few things you can do to increase the likelihood your